donaldboulton/publiuslogic/src/pages/blog/netlify-cms-test.md

 meta_description: Netlify CMS backend for editing data and site pages
 ---

-## Netlify CMS Backend
+Netlify CMS.
+Is using a custom build for styling.

-### Static + content management = ♥
+## Static + content management = ♥

-    My Netlify CMS is Always the latest GitHub repo pull, with my custom webpack hashed build.
+    Netlify CMS is Always the latest GitHub repo pull, with my custom webpack hashed build.
-    My custom dark build of the Netlify Identity Widget is used on the Gatsby frontend and in my git-gateway backend.
+    My custom dark build of the Netlify Identity Widget is used on the Gatsby frontend and in my git-gateway back-end.

     Get the speed, security, and scalability of a static site, while still providing a convenient editing interface for content.